Center for South Asia at UW-Madison: Tradition and Innovation

 - The Center for South Asia serves as an intellectual hub to promote generation of new knowledge and perusal of collaborative intellectual inquiry.
-It has close to 50 affiliate faculty all across campus including those present today.
+It has close to 50 affiliate faculty all across campus.

 - UW has hosted the South Asian Summer Language Institute since 2003, and Project Global Officer which funds ROTC students since 2011.